 Tomatoes are some of the most versatile vegetables (or fruits, botanically speaking) out there, with more than a thousand varieties in terms of colors, shapes, and sizes.
 Whether raw or cooked, they add a vibrant look and taste to any dish or sauce.
 Most importantly, they are packed with nutrients that are linked to various health benefits, including reduced risk of cancer as well as heart and bone diseases.

 Want to enjoy tasty, fresh-picked tomatoes right in the comfort of your home?
 Thankfully, tomatoes are easy to grow on your own.
 You don’t even need a big space or know how to grow a vegetable garden to get started, either.
-Check out this quick guide on how to successfully grow tomatoes in pots.
+Check out this quick guide on how to grow tomatoes in pots.

 Benefits of Growing Tomatoes in Pots

 Don’t worry if your gardening space is limited to a balcony or patio.
 Although traditionally they may be cultivated in a vegetable garden, tomatoes also thrive in pots.
 Using this method even poses multiple advantages compared to planting directly in the soil, and will help you save on the best fertilizers.

 With containers, it’s much easier for you to protect the plants from critters like rabbits and deer as well as their roots from pesky pests and diseases.
 You’ll also be able to control how much water the plant gets, making it possible for the soil to avoid getting soggy or sandy.
 Additionally, there’s the convenience of adjusting the pots’ location to just about anywhere the sun is and keeping them easily within reach for harvesting.